HamzaYacub/QAC-Practical-Project/README.md

 ## Architecture

+### Database

+Since there needed to be some data persistance, a database was required.
+The database used for this project was a MySQL instance hosted by GCP.
+As I had already used this for another project and was comfortable with it, I decided on this rather than a MySQL image deployed by Docker.

 ### Entity Relationship Diagrams

+Before creating the database, it is crucial to make and stick to a design.
+This is done so that the objectives are always clear at all times.
 This was the initial design of the entity-relationship model which highlights the components and the relationships between the tables.

 ![ERD][erd-link]